kstenerud/streamux/README.md

 * Message 12, chunk 1 (termination)
 * Message 11, chunk 3 (termination)

-How message chunks are sized and scheduled depends on your use case.
+Your choice of message chunk sizing and scheduling will depend on your use case.